 Resolution regarding adoption of a stock option program, issuance of stock options and transfer of stock options (item 17)

-The board proposes that the Annual General Meeting resolves on a long-term, share based, incentive program in accordance with items A.-C. (the “Stock Option Program 2019/2022”), which materially has the same structure as the stock option program adopted by the Annual General Meeting in 2018 (“Stock Option Program 2018/2021") and the Annual General Meeting 2019 ("Stock Option Program 2019/2022").
+The board proposes that the Annual General Meeting resolves on a long-term, share based, incentive program in accordance with items A.-C. (the "Stock Option Program 2020/2023"), which materially has the same structure as the stock option programs adopted by the Annual General Meeting in 2018 ("Stock Option Program 2018/2021") and the Annual General Meeting 2019 ("Stock Option Program 2019/2022").

-The objective of the Stock Option Program 2019/2022 is to link a portion of the employees’ remuneration to the long-term performance and value creation for the shareholders.
+The objective of the Stock Option Program 2020/2023 is to link a portion of the employees' remuneration to INVISIO's long-term performance and value creation for the shareholders.
 Thereby the long-term interests of the employees aligns with the interests of the shareholders.
-In addition, the Stock Option Program 2019/2022 will be an important tool for INVISIO to motivate and engage the company’s employees and the board considers the program beneficial for both INVISIO and its shareholders in the coming years.
-Board members elected by the general meeting are not allowed to participate in the Stock Option Program 2019/2022.
+In addition, the Stock Option Program 2020/2023 will be an important tool for INVISIO to recruit, retain and motivate the company's employees and the board considers the program beneficial for both INVISIO and its shareholders in the coming years.
+Board members elected by the general meeting are not allowed to participate in the Stock Option Program 2020/2023.

 A. ADOPTION OF THE PROGRAM

-All INVISIO group employees will be entitled to participate in the Stock Option Program 2019/2022.
+All INVISIO group employees shall be entitled to participate in the Stock Option Program 2020/2023.

-To ensure INVISIO’s undertaking to deliver shares to the participants in the Stock Option Program 2019/2022, the board proposes that the Annual General Meeting resolves to issue a maximum of 600,000 warrants (each warrant entitle to subscription for one (1) share in INVISIO) to a wholly owned Danish subsidiary, INVISIO Communications A/S (the “Subsidiary”).
-To such extent the performance criteria of the Stock Option Program 2019/2022 is reached, the warrants shall be exercised to deliver shares in INVISIO to the participants in the Stock Option Program 2019/2022.
+To ensure INVISIO's undertaking to deliver shares to the participants in the Stock Option Program 2020/2023, the board proposes that the Annual General Meeting resolves to issue a maximum of 700,000 warrants (each warrant entitle to subscription for one (1) share in INVISIO) to a wholly-owned Danish subsidiary, INVISIO Communications A/S (the "Subsidiary").
+To such extent the performance criteria of the Stock Option Program 2020/2023 is reached, the warrants shall be exercised to deliver shares in INVISIO to the participants in the Stock Option Program 2020/2023.

 In the event of a positive price trend, social security costs will arise due to the Stock Options.
-These costs shall be recognised during the tenor of the Stock Options based on the value changes of the Stock Options.
+These costs shall be written off during the tenor of the Stock Options based on the value changes of the Stock Options.

 3. Dilution and effects on important key ratios

-Up to 600,000 Stock Options may be issued to the participants in the program.
-The maximum number of shares in INVISIO which may be subscribed for in the Stock Option Program 2019/2022 is 600,000, corresponding to an increase of the share capital of a maximum of SEK 600,000.
-Based on the current number of outstanding shares, the maximum dilution resulting from the Stock Option Program 2019/2022 will be approx. 1.4 per cent of outstanding shares and votes, provided that all Stock Options are exercised to acquire new shares in INVISIO and approx. 1.3 per cent of outstanding shares and votes provided that all Stock Options in the Stock Option Program 2018/2021 are exercised to acquire new shares in INVISIO.
+Up to 700,000 Stock Options may be issued to the participants in the program.
+The maximum number of shares in INVISIO which may be subscribed for in the Stock Option Program 2020/2023 is 700,000, corresponding to an increase of the share capital of a maximum of SEK 700,000.
+Based on the current number of outstanding shares, the maximum dilution resulting from the Stock Option Program 2020/2023 will be approx. 1.6 per cent of outstanding shares and votes, provided that all Stock Options are exercised to acquire new shares in INVISIO.
+The total dilution resulting from all Stock Options being exercised to acquire new shares in INVISIO in Stock Option Program 2018/2021, Stock Option Program 2019/2022 and Stock Option Program 2020/2023 is approximately 3.9 per cent based on the number of outstanding shares and votes as of today.